-This letter is to inform you that your child, "First", is in danger of not meeting the Course Completion Criteria for the Higher School Certificate course, "Course\Name".
+I am writing to advise you that Jane Smith, is in danger of not meeting the requirements for satisfactory completion of the Higher School Certificate course in .

-The NSW Educational Standards Authority (NESA) requires schools to issue students with official warnings in order to give them the opportunity to correct the problem.
-Please regard this letter as an official Warning Number One that we have issued concerning "First".
+The NSW Education Standards Authority (NESA) requires schools to issue students who are in danger of not meeting course requirements with official warnings in order to give them the opportunity to correct the problem.
+A minimum of two course-specific warnings must be issued prior to a final non-completion of course determination being made.